Sustainable investing in the water sector - your impact investment with Tareno

 The first water project, financed with donations from the impact share class, was completed.
 A SoWaDis (Solar Water Disinfection) system was realised at a school in Tanzania in collaboration with the Swiss foundation waterkiosk.

-Our fund manager and ESG analyst Katja Von Krannichfeldt looks forward to hearing from you.
+Our fund manager and ESG analyst Katja von Krannichfeldt looks forward to hearing from you.